thowell/non-convex_solver/README.md

+## About
+Experiments combining interior-point and augmented Lagrangian solvers with cone constraints.

 ## Non-convex solver

 This is an infeasible-start, primal-dual augmented-Lagrangian interior-point solver for non-convex optimization problems.
 The solver implements key algorithms from [Ipopt](https://link.springer.com/content/pdf/10.1007/s10107-004-0559-y.pdf) to handle inequality constraints and a novel primal-dual augmented Lagrangian is employed for equality constraints.
 Conic constraints, including second-order and positive semidefinite cones, are coming soon.